Rapid Re-housing Case Manager

 - Ensure that all activities, services and programs through Bridge are conducted in a manner that is sensitive to and shows respect for the cultural and ethnic diversity for all Bridge clients

-- Two to four years’ experience working with vulnerable youth ages 16 – 24
+- BA/BS required or related degree and two to four years’ experience working with adolescents, at risk youth ages 16 – 24

 - Experience working in residential setting or housing program